neo-chem-synth-wave/literature/literature/2003/20030524_vinkers_h_m_et_al.md

 # Citation
 ```
 @article {20030524_vinkers_h_m_et_al,
-  author       = { H. Maarten Vinkers and Marc R. de Jonge and Frederik F.D.
+  author       = { H. Maarten Vinkers and Marc R. {de Jonge} and Frederik F.D.
 Daeyaert and Jan Heeres and Lucien M.H.
-Koymans and Joop H. van Lenthe and Paul J. Lewi and Henk Timmerman and Koen Van Aken and Paul A.J.
+Koymans and Joop H. {van Lenthe} and Paul J. Lewi and Henk Timmerman and Koen Van Aken and Paul A.J.
 Janssen },
   title        = { SYNOPSIS: SYNthesize and OPtimize System in Silico },
   journal      = { Journal of Medicinal Chemistry },
   year         = { 2003 },